 If you want to continue to see a vibrant Rock and Mineral Show (and Society) in Kalamazoo, join KGMS, go to a committee meeting, set in on the board meeting, ask about starting your own (bead, silversmithing, beach picking, etc) study group, plan a field trip, get envolved.
 At the least, volunteer to work the show; it is fun!
-By a constant stream of new blood in the Society, KGMS can avoid stagnation, are community will retain an excellent asset and we get to keep a top notch Rock & Mineral Show.
+By a constant stream of new blood in the Society, KGMS can avoid stagnation, are community (covering 5 counties) will retain an excellent asset and we get to keep a top notch Rock & Mineral Show.

 How to plan your visit to the KGMS Show:

 Here are a few thoughts.
 I am certain I will be rewriting this page more than a few times.

 Rock and mineral shows are not just about acquaring minerals.
 They are opportunities for people to educate themselves in the hobby and spend a little time with people that like, and enjoy, the same things they do.
 With various levels of expertise, venders, society members, lectures and even other visitors can be excellent sources for learning.

 The KGMS Show has had exceptional attendance in the past few years.
 Which makes it harder for a visitor to spend time just talking with a dealer.
-But, show crowds are lighter on Sunday morning, that is usually when I have a few minutes to take photos.
+But, show crowds are lighter on Sunday, particularly in the morning, that is usually when I have a few minutes to take photos.
 It is also the best time to talk to the dealers and get some additional mineral education.

 Engage with the demonstrators, educational exhibitors and KGMS members around the show.
 We love to share our hobby with others.